Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reocla30/index.md

 It can also be very useful when recovering from an illness or condition where brain-fog and/or fatigue are symptoms.

-**Cautions:**

-Do not use if pregnant, breastfeeding or on infants under 12 months old.

-Keep away from eyes and mouth.
-If skin, eye or nasal irritation occurs, discontinue use.

 This 30ml bottle contains 100% pure essential oils.
 Shake well before use.

 It can be used in a variety of ways including: